mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 }

 ```
-- To avoid duplicating code and content for delete and details operations add to the `Views/Admin` folder a `_ProductInfo.cshtml` Razor Partial View that displays information about a single `Product` object
+- To avoid duplicating code and content for delete and details operations add to the `Views/Admin` folder a `_ProductInfo.cshtml` Razor Partial View that displays information about a single `Product` object.

 ```
 @model SportsStore.Models.Product?